Günter Lenz

-Günter Lenz (born 25 July 1938) is a German jazz bassist and composer.

-Activities
+Günter Lenz (25 July 1938 – 26 June 2026) was a German jazz bassist and composer.
+He played in notable formations, beginning with the Albert Mangelsdorff Quintet in 1961.
+He was the bassist on the iconic 1965 album Astigmatic.
+In the late 1970s he founded his own band, Springtime.

+Life and career

-Lenz was born in Frankfurt am Main.
-He first taught himself guitar and studied with Carlo Bohländer, playing jazz in the clubs of the U.S. Army from 1954 onwards.
-During national service in 1959/1960 he switched to the bass.
+Lenz was born in Frankfurt am Main on 25 July 1938.
+He first taught himself guitar and then studied with Carlo Bohländer, playing jazz in the clubs of the U.S. Army from 1954 onwards.
+During national service in 1959–60, he switched to the bass.
 In 1961 Albert Mangelsdorff picked him up as member of the Albert Mangelsdorff Quintet.

-Since then Lenz has also become a member of the "hr-jazz ensemble," for which he arranged and composed too.
+Lenz also become a member of the hr-jazz ensemble of state broadcaster Hessischer Rundfunk, for which he also arranged and composed.
 In 1965 he worked in the quintet of Krzysztof Komeda, taking part in the recording of the album Astigmatic.
 In 1968 he played with Joachim Kühn and Aldo Romano in a band led by Barney Wilen at the Berlin Jazz Days.
-With The German All Stars he toured internationally in 1969 and 1971.
-He played with the George Russell Sextet, and also with a band led by Leon Thomas.
-This allowed him to collect big band experience.
-During the 1970s he was a member of the Kurt Edelhagen Big Band (1972) and of Peter Herbolzheimer Rhythm Combination & Brass (Scenes (Live At Ronnie Scott's Club).
+He toured internationally with The German All Stars in 1969 and 1971.
+He played with the George Russell Sextet, and also with a band led by singer Leon Thomas, gaining big band experience.

+In the 1970s Lenz was a member of the Kurt Edelhagen Big Band and the moved to Munich where he worked with Jerry van Rooyen and Peter Herbolzheimer in his Rhythm Combination & Brass (Scenes (Live At Ronnie Scott's Club).
 Chet Baker, Coleman Hawkins, Oliver Nelson and Benny Bailey engaged him for their concert tours and record productions, as well as German musicians such as Eugen Cicero, Horst Jankowski and Volker Kriegel.
-1972 Günter Lenz played with Lightning Hopkins.
+In 1972 Günter Lenz played with Lightning Hopkins.

-In the mid-1970s, Lenz joined with the drummer Peter Giger in "Clarinet Contrast", an avantgarde band around the clarinetists Perry Robinson, Theo Jörgensmann, Bernd Konrad and Michel Pilz.
-As a member of the Manfred Schoof Quintet he recorded for ECM/Japo.
+In the mid-1970s, Lenz joined the drummer Peter Giger in "Clarinet Contrast", an avantgarde band with Perry Robinson, Theo Jörgensmann, Bernd Konrad and Michel Pilz.
+He recorded as a member of the Manfred Schoof Quintet for ECM/Japo.

-In the late 1970s he founded his combo Günter Lenz Springtime, an international jazz-fusion band with members as Bob Degen, Claus Stötter, Frank St. Peter, Johannes Faber, Leszek Zadlo and Joe Nay.
+In the late 1970s he founded his band Günter Lenz Springtime, playing international jazz-fusion with members such as pianist Bob Degen, trumpeter Claus Stötter, drummer Joe Nay, Frank St. Peter, Johannes Faber, Leszek Zadlo.